 Table of contents:

-- Make sure your phone and Android version are supported
+- Make sure your phone and Android versions are supported

 - Update Android